 Letters like the lower-case “f” and “i”, when side-by-side, can look strange.
 Some fonts include special characters or glyphs to replace those visually off-putting combinations.
 A common mistake in Typography is confusing “Tracking” or “Leading” for Kerning.
 Tracking refers to the letter-spacing of an entire line or block of text.
 Leading is the term used to describe the space between lines of text.

+Paying attention to basic design terms like these can help you choose the right fonts for your graphic design or website design.
+They are also essential for using fonts effectively in website design.
 If you ever get confused when talking to a designer, drop us a line or a comment!
 We’ll be glad to help you out.
-Also be sure to check out our upcoming Design Glossary for even more definitions.